 La Perla Community Garden

 So there you go!
 A few peaceful places for when you need to reflect.
-These gardens offer a wonderful form of relaxation, beautify the neighborhood, and most importantly help communities in need – all over New York City.
+These outdoor havens offer a wonderful form of relaxation, beautify the neighborhood, and most importantly help communities in need – all over New York City.